openconfig/gribi/doc/specification.md

 # 3 Encryption, Authentication and Authorization.

-Currently gRIBI leverages the underlying gRPC encryption, authentication and authorization support.
+Currently gRIBI does not define its own specification for encryption, authentication and authorization, but leverages the underlying gRPC support.

 # 4 Service Definition